 Cave / Karst Systems

 By some accounts Sequoia and Kings Canyon National Parks could have been set aside solely to protect the amazing caves found in this area of the Southern Sierra Nevada.
-The two parks protect half of the caves more than a mile long in California, the longest cave in the state, numerous karst streams and some of the best alpine karst topography in the United States.
-The caves contain Pleistocene era fossils, rare minerals and unique animals.
+The two parks protect half of the caves more than a mile long in California, the longest cave in the state, numerous karst streams, and some of the best alpine karst topography in the United States.
+The caves contain Pleistocene era fossils, rare minerals, and unique animals.
 They are the sites of numerous scientific research projects and provide recreational opportunities to thousands of park visitors each year.

-Last updated: May 22, 2017
+Last updated: August 30, 2017